allocats/string-server/README.md

 # Whisker

-An opinionated, high performance servers focused on simplicity and speed.
+An opinionated, high performance server focused on simplicity and speed.
 Most sites serve a known set of assets, so why rely on runtime I/O or overly complex systems when you know what you need to serve?

 Originally starting out as a curiosity project, it evolved into something I want to make real and production ready.
-This follows more of an asset serving style rather than a traditional HTTP server as it stands, I plan to extend this into a production ready webserver as time goes on and support all forms of HTTP requests and protocols.
+This follows more of a static asset serving style rather than a traditional HTTP server as it stands, I plan to extend this into a production ready webserver as time goes on and support all forms of HTTP requests and protocols.
 By prioritising compile time computation over runtime overhead, it results in a faster, leaner, and sometimes even safer way to deliver content to the web.

 ## How it works